RebeccaHartmanDND/Twitch-Task-Board/README.md

 - `!done {index}`: Marks a task as completed.
 Example: `!done 1`.
 - `!start {index}`: Starts working on a specific task.
 Example: `!start 1`.
 - `!edit {index} {new task name}`: Edit a task.
 Example: `!edit 1 Take out trash`.
-- `!removedone`: Removes all finished tasks.
 - `!tbhelp`: Displays a list of user commands.
+- `!check`: Displays unfinished tasks for the user.
+- `!clear`: Removes all finished tasks for the user.

 ### Moderator Commands